Elbow instability in children

 • High level of flexibility in the joints

-How is Elbow Instability treated?
+How is elbow instability in children treated?

 Treatment for elbow instability depends on the severity of your child’s injury.
 Most often, our physicians can use nonsurgical treatments for elbow instability.

-Nonsurgical treatments include:
+Nonsurgical treatments

-• Rest, ice, compression and elevation
+• Rest, ice, compression and elevation (RICE)

 • Medication to help manage pain and swelling